subomi/articles-dump/README.md

    Once you are happy with the edits, please merge and close the PR.

 8. ### Payment
-   We typically pay authors within 1-2 weeks of edits being approved
+   We typically pay authors within 1-2 weeks of edits being approved.
+The only method of payment we use is PayPal.
 9.  ### Publication
    We typically publish 2-3 months after an article is completed.

 ## The directory structure